\\\ Pet Christmas

-Christmas is a busy time and part of the festivities can include decorating your house with wreaths, garlands, trees, plants and shrubs and pot plants giving them to friends, family and colleagues as Christmas presents.
+Christmas is a busy time and part of the festivities can include decorating your house with wreaths, garlands, trees, plants, shrubs, and pot plants giving them to friends, family, and colleagues as Christmas presents.

-There’s more than 24,000 million cats and dogs in UK households, according to the latest figures from the PMA, and it’s important to decorate homes making interiors as pet-friendly as possible.
+There are more than 24,700 million cats and dogs in UK households, according to the latest figures from the Pet Food Manufacturers Association, PFMA, 2021, and it’s important to decorate homes making interiors as pet-friendly as possible.
 Something that we don’t always consider when making our traditional Christmas choices.

-Our current Christmas traditions include using holly, ivy and mistletoe which all date back being used hundreds of years as Project Britain explain.
+Our current Christmas traditions include using holly, ivy, and mistletoe which all date back to being used hundreds of years as Project Britain explains.

-All kinds of high street and online shops as well as garden centres and florists sell flowers, plants and shrubbery, hand-made and ready-made door wreaths and garlands, along with the more recent tradition of Christmas trees, however they may provide nasty surprises to dogs and cats and even rabbits, if gnawed, chewed, and eaten.
+All kinds of high street and online shops, as well as garden centres and florists, sell flowers, plants, and shrubbery, hand-made and ready-made door wreaths, garlands, along with the more recent tradition of Christmas trees, however, they may provide nasty surprises to dogs and cats and even rabbits, if gnawed, chewed, and eaten.

-As freshly cut shrubbery dries out during the festive season helped on by our centrally heated homes, the berries and leaves may wither more frequently and drop off where pets including indoor pet rabbits that roam the home will naturally forage and eat anything they find lying around.
+As freshly cut shrubbery dries out during the festive season helped on by our centrally heated homes, the berries and leaves may wither more frequently and drop off where pets, including indoor pet rabbits, roam the home will naturally forage and eat anything they find lying around.

 Vets report seeing up to 30% more A&E cases through their doors during December mainly due to accidents related to Christmas festivities.
 To avoid risks to your pet, it’s important to sweep up any falling debris quickly.

-Christmas trees popular since the 1840s, in the UK, as a traditional part of the festivities include a number of differing varieties of fir pine trees.
+Popular since the 1840s, in the UK, as a traditional part of the festivities include a number of different varieties of fir pine trees.
 The trees have prickly needles and these can be dangerous to dogs and cats where the needles can fall off which can hurt pet paws, and if eaten, cut pet mouths, and puncture their stomach intestinal linings.

-UK Christmas trees that are known for dropping less needles after being cut and displayed during the traditional period include the Blue Spruce which is a blueish colour particularly at its most vibrant colour during spring and renowned for being hardy surviving British winters, if bought in a pot with a root ball, when displayed and planted outside, and the Nordmann Fir.
+UK Christmas trees that are known for dropping fewer needles after being cut and displayed during the traditional period include the Blue Spruce which is a blueish colour particularly at its most vibrant colour during spring and renowned for being hardy surviving British winters if bought in a pot with a root ball when displayed and planted outside, and the Nordmann Fir.
 Both trees are available from numerous stockists up and down the country.

 \\\ Pet-Friendly Plants